rackerlabs/environment-discovery-utility/CONTRIBUTING.md

   * Go to Edit -> Blank Operations -> TAB to space

 #### Scopes

-Please be sure to scope ($Global:, $Script:, etc) your variables correctly.
+When explicitly scoping variables ($Global:, $Script:, etc) please do so correctly.
 Refer to [this article](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes?view=powershell-6&viewFallbackFrom=powershell-Microsoft.PowerShell.Core) for details

 ## Project Structure